How to Get German Citizenship by Naturalization in 2026

 Step 5: Submit the Einbürgerungsantrag

-Online submission: Berlin, Hamburg, Munich, and most large cities now require or strongly prefer digital applications through their respective portals (Berlin uses LEA Online; Bavaria uses BayernPortal).
+Online submission: Berlin, Hamburg, Munich, and most large cities now require or strongly prefer digital applications through their respective portals (Berlin uses the Einbürgerungsservice Berlin portal within the LEA; Bavaria uses BayernPortal).
 The online form is the Einbürgerungsantrag, and filling it out (Einbürgerungsantrag ausfüllen) means completing all personal history fields accurately — residency history, employment history, foreign citizenship details, and criminal record disclosure.

-The application fee is €255 per adult, payable at submission in most digital systems.
+The application fee is €255 per adult.
+In digital systems such as Berlin's LEA, it is often paid at submission.
 Minor children co-naturalized with a parent pay €51.

-Smaller cities still use paper applications submitted in person at the Einbürgerungsbehörde (part of the Ausländerbehörde).
-If you live outside a major city, contact your local authority to confirm their preferred submission method.
+Outside major cities, submission methods vary, including paper applications submitted in person at the local Einbürgerungsbehörde.
+If you live outside a major city, contact your local authority to confirm its preferred submission method.

 Step 6: Security Clearance and Processing